 (If at the MAK, you might nip over the road for some refreshment at one of my favourite coffee house haunts: Café Prückel.)

-And for a wider journey through Wagner’s Vienna, browse this list of locations.
+Finally, for a wider journey through Wagner’s Vienna, browse this list of locations.
 They cover buildings and infrastructure he designed as well as places of biographical interest like his grave.

 How to get there